Soviet Su-27 fighter honored with a place among American counterparts at the National Museum of the US Air Force

 Rolled off the assembly line back in 1988

-A Soviet Su-27UB all-weather, supersonic, heavy fourth-generation fighter has appeared in the National Museum of the US Air Force.
+A Soviet all-weather supersonic heavy fourth-generation fighter Su-27UB has appeared at the National Museum of the US Air Force.
 Previously, the aircraft was exhibited without engines.

 This aircraft rolled off the assembly line on March 30, 1988, with tail number 01.
 Initially, it belonged to the 100th Separate Shipborne Fighter Regiment of the USSR Navy, which was based in Crimea.
 The regiment was formed in 1986.

-In 2008, the Su-27UB was sold to an American private company, Pride Aircraft.
+In 2008, the Su-27UB was sold to the American private company Pride Aircraft.
 In the USA, the aircraft received registration number N132SU.

 Around 2011, it was resold to Meridican.
 The further fate of the aircraft is associated with its use in training missions of the US Air Force.